 - Lack of assistance or support

 There are many benefits to continually learning new ideas.
 The rewards to learners are great.
-84% say that these activities make them feel more capable and that they feel better adjusted than they did prior to their activities.
-69% admit that now they have new perspectives on life, they make more friends easier, and they feel more connected to their community and their acquaintances.
+These activities keep your brain active.
+Seniors who continually learn new ideas say that these activities make them feel more capable and that they feel better adjusted than they did prior to their activities.
+Many have new perspectives on life, they make more friends easier, and they feel more connected to their community and their acquaintances.

 Two main reasons that make independent living difficult for some seniors are poor adherence in taking medications and safety concerns due to their reduced mobility.
 Hence, their health and safety may be put on the line.
 New technology, however, is set to defy that.